About Technology Guide

 Low temperature combustion strategies can be classified as port mixing systems, early direct injection systems, and late direct injection systems.
 A number of LTC combustion systems have been proposed, including the PREDIC, HiMICS, UNIBUS, NADI, EPA Clean Diesel Combustion, Nissan MK and others.
 Some of the strategies have been introduced in commercial diesel engines.

-Controls for Modern Diesel Engines
+Cylinder Deactivation for Diesel Engines

 Water in Diesel Combustion